hongh-zhang/The-Evolution-of-Defection/README.md

 - BatchNorm_layer
 - Dropout_layer
 - Maxout_layer
-- Conv1d_layer (it works, buy every pixel in the same kernel gets a similar update, not sure if it is supposed to be so)
+- Conv1d_layer (it works, buy every pixel in the same kernel gets a similar update, not sure if it is supposed to be so) (stride not yet implemented)

-See examples/neural_network.ipynb for details.
+See network.ipynb for details.

-### Progress

-- Learnt to cooperate
-- Learnt to backstab on the last turn
-- Won small tournament against axl.TitForTat & axl.Alternator

-### TODO

-- Learn retaliating defection
-- Learn provocative defection